mghasemi/sksurrogate/docs/opd.rst

 can be changed, and searches the space of possible pipelines either exhaustively or according to an evolutionary set up to find an optimum pipeline.

+Think of machine learning pipelines as Lego blocks with each stud representing a step in the pipeline.
+The following diagram summarizes the whole evolutionary process implemented to detect the optimal
+pipeline:

 .. image:: ./images/lego.png
 	:height: 400px